Surrey railway station becoming fully accessible for first time

 Step-free access to both platforms at railway station in has moved closer after successfully installed the main bridge span and supports that connect the two platforms.

 Lifts and staircases were recently installed, and were followed by craning in the main bridge span and supports.
-Other work is taking place at the station to improve accessibility and safety including widening platform one to accommodate the lift and installing new CCTV cameras for added security.
+Other work is taking place at the station to improve and safety including widening platform one to accommodate the lift and installing new CCTV cameras for added security.

 Walton on Thames AfA bridge span install